-The primary stated objective of the Texas State Affordable Housing Corporation's adopted Investment Policy ("Investment Policy") is the safety of principal and avoidance of principal loss.
+The primary stated objective of the Corporation's adopted Investment Policy ("Investment Policy") is the safety of principal and avoidance of principal loss.
 Credit risk within the Corporation's portfolio, among the authorized investments approved by the Corporation's adopted Investment Policy, is represented only in time and demand deposits, repurchase agreements, commercial paper, municipal obligations and non-rated SEC registered money market mutual funds.
-In 2015, the Corporation received surplus funds from a bond buy-back and established a separate portfolio ("Surplus Funds") with the same authorized investments but a longer maximum maturity of ten (10) years for CMO and twenty (20) years for governmental obligations and pass-through mortgage-backed securities.
-The maximum weighted average maturity (WAM) for the Surplus Funds portfolio is fifteen (15) years.
+In 2015, the Corporation received surplus funds from a bond buy-back and established a separate portfolio ("Surplus Funds") with the same authorized investments but a longer maximum maturity of ten (10) years for CMO and thirty (30) years for governmental pass-through mortgage-backed securities.
+The maximum weighted average maturity ("WAM") for the Surplus Funds portfolio is fifteen (15) years.